40 – Wrist Rotation and Formation of the Fist (Tekubi undō / Seiken no keisei)¶

 - eight times in the opposite direction

-- fingers tightly closed
+- fingers are tightly closed

-- wrist kept straight
+- the wrist remains straight

 The exercise is repeated on the opposite side.